 Registered nurses must complete either an associate's or bachelors-level degree at a nursing school or college including coursework in anatomy, microbiology, chemistry, and behavioral science.
 Ongoing learning is required to keep pace with current health issues and nursing practices.

 Nurses earn an average of $70k per year, with the top 10 percent of nurses earning over $104k according to the BLS in May 2017.

 6. Police Officer

 Police officers can work evening and overnight shifts.
 They patrol roadways and neighborhoods and respond to accidents, crimes, and other emergencies.
 Police officers must understand and apply the law to emerging situations with discretion and sensitivity.
 They maintain relationships with community members in their area to help prevent crimes and secure leads when investigating crimes.

 Firefighters must be available at all hours to respond to fires and related emergencies.
-Most firefighters work 24-hour shifts, so they must be prepared to work daytime hours as well as evening hours.
-They test and prepare equipment, and carry out drills and exercises to prepare for emergencies in different settings.
+Most firefighters work 24-hour shifts, so they must be prepared to work both daytime and evening hours.
+They test and prepare equipment and carry out drills and exercises to prepare for emergencies in different settings.
 Firefighters must be prepared to take on dangerous assignments and risk injury and even death.

 A high school diploma is required to become a firefighter.
 Some attend fire training academies while others are trained on the job.
 Many firefighters complete EMT training as well.